gbdev/pandocs/content/Video_Display.md

 `  ret`

 which should be called with a = start address / 100h, c = 46h, b = 29h.
-This saves 5 bytes of HRAM.
+This saves 5 bytes of HRAM, but is slightly slower overall (except in some specific cases).

 LCD VRAM DMA Transfers (CGB only)
 ---------------------------------